ballerina-platform/module-ballerinax-github/github4/Module.md

 var repo = githubEP->getRepository("wso2-ballerina/module-github");
 ```

-The response from `getRepository` is either a `Repository` object (if the request was successful) or a `error` (if the request was unsuccessful).
+The response from `getRepository` is either a `Repository` object (if the request was successful) or an `error` (if the request was unsuccessful).
 The `match` operation can be used to handle the response if an error occurs.
 ```ballerina
 match repo {
     github4:Repository repository => io:println(repository);